Geography of New Zealand: Caves

 New Zealand's cave systems have three main origins, the chemical weathering of limestone by water (karst), lava caves and erosion by waves (sea caves).
 Therefore, the distribution of limestone, marble (metamorphosed limestone) and volcanoes defines the location of caves in inland New Zealand.
 The main regions of karst topography are the Waitomo District and Takaka Hill in the Tasman District.
 Other notable locations are on the West Coast (Punakaiki), Hawke's Bay and Fiordland.

-Lava caves (lava tubes) usually form in pāhoehoe lava flows, which are less viscus and typical formed from basalt.
-When an eruption occurs the outer layer of the lava flow hardens, while the interior remain liquid.
+Lava caves (lava tubes) usually form in pāhoehoe lava flows, which are less viscous and typical formed from basalt.
+When an eruption occurs the outer layer of the lava flow hardens, while the interior remains liquid.
 The liquid lava flows out as it is insulated by the hardened crust above.
-These caves are found where there are relatively recent basaltic volcanoes in New Zealand, such as the Auckland Volcanic Field particularly on Rangitoto, Mount Eden and Matukutūruru.
+These caves are found where there are relatively recent basaltic volcanoes in New Zealand, such as the Auckland volcanic field particularly on Rangitoto, Mount Eden and Matukutūruru.

 The distribution of sea caves is more sporadic, with their location and orientation being controlled by weakness in the underlying rock.
 As cave systems take many thousands of years to develop they can now be isolated from the water that formed them, whether through change in sea level or groundwater flow.
-If as a cave grows it breaks through to the surface somewhere else it becomes a natural arch, like those near Karamea (Oparara Arches).
+If as a cave grows it breaks through to the surface somewhere else it becomes a natural arch, like the Ōpārara Basin Arches near Karamea.

 Rivers and lakes

 The proportion of New Zealand's area (excluding estuaries) covered by rivers, lakes and ponds, based on figures from the New Zealand Land Cover Database, is (357526 + 81936) / (26821559 – 92499–26033 – 19216) = 1.6%.
 If estuarine open water, mangroves, and herbaceous saline vegetation are included, the figure is 2.2%.

 The mountainous areas of the North Island are cut by many rivers, many of which are swift and unnavigable.
-The east of the South Island is marked by wide, braided rivers such as the Wairau, Waimakariri and Rangitata; formed from glaciers, they fan out into many strands on gravel plains.
+The east of the South Island is marked by wide braided rivers, such as the Wairau, Waimakariri and Rangitata; formed from glaciers, they fan out into many strands on gravel plains.
 The total length of the country's rivers is over 180000 km.
 The Waikato, flowing through the North Island, is the longest, with a length of 425 km.
 New Zealand's rivers feature hundreds of waterfalls; the most visited set of waterfalls are the Huka Falls that drain Lake Taupō.

 Lake Taupō, located near the centre of the North Island, is the largest lake by surface area in the country.
 It lies in a caldera created by the Oruanui eruption, the largest eruption in the world in the past 70,000 years.
 There are 3,820 lakes with a surface area larger than one hectare.
 Many lakes have been used as reservoirs for hydroelectric projects.